christianacca/web-api-starter/docs/plan-human-bot-dual-dispatch.md

 ## TL;DR

 Make `workflowName` input optional.
 Its presence signals bot dispatch; its absence signals human dispatch.
-Guard bot-only jobs (`github-app-authz`, `publish-inprogress`, `publish-completed`) with `if: endsWith(github.triggering_actor, '[bot]')`.
-Update environment jobs (`dev-task`, `qa-auto-approve`, `qa-task`) with `always() && !cancelled()` and dual-condition expressions so they run for both dispatch modes.
+Guard bot-only jobs (`github-app-authz`, `publish-inprogress`, `publish-completed`, `qa-auto-approve`) with bot-actor conditions.
+Update environment jobs (`dev-task`, `qa-task`) with `always() && !cancelled()` and dual-condition expressions so they run for both dispatch modes.
+For human dispatch, `qa-task` is gated by the GitHub environment protection rule (a human must approve).
 Shared actions are NOT modified.
 Run E2E verification for both bot and human dispatch paths, then update `workflow-orchestration-setup.md` with guidance based on verified behaviour.

 ---